uranusjr/molt/design/lock-file.md

   discussion below for reasoning.)
 * *python*, if specified, is an object specifying a concrete package to install.
 This object must contain one key, *name* to specify the package, and one of *version* or *url* to specify the version.
-An optional key *sources* list one of more sources to find the package from.
-Each source key here refers to an entry in the top-level `sources` section.
-If *sources* is left out, the tool is free to decide how and where the package is fetched (e.g. consulting [pip configurations]).
+An optional key *source* may be used to specify where the package should be looked for.
+The value of *source*, if a string, should be the key to an entry in the top-level `sources` section.
+If *sources* is null or left out, the tool should decide how and where the package is fetched (e.g. consulting [pip configurations]).

 [pip configurations]: https://pip.pypa.io/en/stable/user_guide/#config-file